Hygiene Inpections of Dinking Water Installations in Buildings in accordance with VDI 6023

-To prevent problems occurring VDI 6023 ’Hygiene requirements of drinking water installations in buildings’ provides for hygiene inspections to be carried out so that health risks, especially in large complex building installations, can be objectively assessed.
-And if hygiene problems already exist, the hygiene inspection acquires all the more significance.
-Indeed only by analysing the complex interplay between the water chemistry, physical and hydraulic parameters as well as the microbiological situation in the building’s water system is it possible to find a permanent solution to the problem.
+To prevent problems, the guideline VDI 6023 "Hygiene in drinking water installations" can be consulted.
+Health risks, especially in large complex drinking water installations, should be assessed objectively.
+If hygienic problems have already occurred, a risk assessment is of considerable importance.
+Only by analysing the complex interplay between water chemistry, physical and hydraulic parameters as well as the microbiological situation in the domestic installation is a permanent solution to the problem possible.

 Contact